celery/django-celery/sources/getting-started/first-steps-with-django.txt

     $ python manage.py celeryd -l info

 However, in production you probably want to run the worker in the background as a daemon.
-To do this you need to use to tools provided by your platform.
+To do this you need to use the tools provided by your platform.
 See `Running Celery as a daemon`_.

 .. _`Running Celery as a Daemon`: